ib-ganz/eloquify/README.md

 // or
 const post = await Post.find(1)
-await post.update({ content: 'Hello bro' }) // updates only one rows
+await post.update({ content: 'Hello bro' }) // updates only one row

 // the following is wrong ❌ :
 const posts = await Post.where({ member_id: 10 }).get()